belak/zsh-utils/README.md

 A minimal set of ZSH plugins designed to be low-friction and low-complexity.

-## Features
+This includes a number of simple plugins designed to smooth away some of the rough edges of zsh without getting in your way.
+The idea is that you should be able to say "I'd like to enable the history features of ZSH" (or other similar features) without needing to know the gritty details.

-Simple plugins designed to smooth away some of the rough edges of zsh without getting in your way.
-All the plugins are designed to work with no configuration and no additional dependencies.
+All the plugins are designed to work with no configuration and no additional dependencies, but shouldn't conflict with additional configuration you want to do.

 ## Recommended Installation